Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 You'll have to consider such things as preparations for travel, medical information, whether to transport by car or by air, feeding and care while traveling and settling into the new home.
 Plan for them early.
 Ask about pet information at the Military and Family Readiness Center and Traffic Management Office during counseling sessions.
 Also ask about the available PCS entitlements and Air Force Aid Society Grant for Pet Transportation from Overseas to CONUS.
 Check any regulations regarding pets that may apply to your location.

 Be very careful when traveling with pets especially through the southwest desert areas.
 Remember you are coming to the desert.
 The heat can be extremely stressful and dangerous to pets.
 Never leave your pet in the car.
-On a hot summer day the inside of a car heats very quickly.
-On an 85 degree day, for example, the temperature inside you car, with windows slightly open, will reach 102 degrees in 10 minutes.
-A 105 degree day has produced a 215 degree temperature inside a car which is deadly to your pet.
-When walking your pet, do so when the concrete has cooled off as it can burn your pet's paws.
+On a hot summer day, the inside of a car heats very quickly.
+On an 85-degree day, for example, the temperature inside your car, with windows slightly open, will reach 102 degrees in 10 minutes.
+A 105-degree day has produced a 215-degree temperature inside a car which is deadly to your pet.
+When walking your pet, do so when the concrete has cooled off as it can burn your pet's paws or put pet booties on your pet's paws during walks.
 The summer days in Nevada are over 100 degrees almost every day so leaving your pet at home is the kindest thing you can do.
 While traveling, ensure you have plenty of fresh water and make frequent stops.

 Traveling with pets requires extra research and planning.
 Consider the overall health and age of the animal, additional expenses for travel, lodging, kennels and deposits.
 If traveling by car, determine in advance which hotels along the way will accept pets and the cost.
 Some families find it best to stay at campgrounds rather than hotels.